 Kathleen Hobson speaks of well attended meetings Dec 2 and 3 2020 Planning Department Community Engagement Events (via Zoom).
 Transcripts and videos of those events available on Zoning Redesign website.
 Kathleen Hobson states that process as it currently exists should be allowed to move forward.
 Councillor Albright recaps the community engagement events that have occurred to this point.
 Discussion continues re staff turnover in the Planning Department, and various other missteps that have slowed the process or led to disengagement on the part of the public.

 Motion to invite Mayor Fuller to next WAC meeting passed unanimously.

 CP: Possibly create a working group within WAC to look at Zoning Redesign.
 SL: we must agree on what goals of zoning are.

 WAC 2021 Goals and Endeavors.
 Debates this Sunday are at 300 attendees already.
 Let’s plan on similar debates in November.
 That and Zoning may be enough for us to chew on.
 BJ: we should have a discussion on reopening the schools.
 SL: vaccinating teachers should be a priority; City Council should write a letter to the governor.
-Councillor Albright agreed to docket that item.
+Councillor Albright agreed to docket a Resolution for that item.
 All WAC members present voted in favor.